GIVENCHY PRE-FALL 2018 COLLECTION

-Givenchy presents vintage vibes for the Pre-Fall season
+Givenchy presents a vintage-inspired collection for the Pre-Fall season

 This season, Clare Waight Keller chose a private home in Kent, located in the south of London to present the latest Givenchy Pre-Fall 2018 collection.
 The designer exposed the pieces in a domestic atmosphere that feels warm and personal.